Auto Insurance Redlining in 2025 (What You Should Know)

 How does auto insurance redlining work?

 Auto insurance redlining involves insurance companies using demographic and geographic information, such as ZIP codes, to determine the premiums they charge for auto insurance.
 They may consider certain areas as high-risk based on factors like crime rates or accident statistics.
 This practice disproportionately affects residents of these areas, resulting in higher insurance rates or even denial of coverage.
+Start comparing total coverage auto insurance rates by entering your ZIP code here.

 Is auto insurance redlining legal?

 No, auto insurance redlining is illegal in many jurisdictions.
-In the U.S., for example, the Fair Housing Act and the Equal Credit Opportunity Act prohibits discrimination based on race, color, religion, national origin, sex, familial status, or disability.
+In the U.S., for example, the Fair Housing Act and the Equal Credit Opportunity Act prohibit discrimination based on race, color, religion, national origin, sex, familial status, or disability.
 However, despite legal protections, redlining practices may still exist in some forms.

 How does auto insurance redlining impact consumers?